AlanBerger/R-code-for-calculating-orientation-distribution-functions-for-rodlike-particles/README.md

-Trapezoidal numerical integration is used to approximate the value of integrals, and the presence of sin(theta) factors in the free energy function results in the values of f at the points corresponding to theta = 0 and theta = pi having no effect on the value of the discretized free energy.
+Trapezoidal numerical integration is used to approximate the value of integrals, and the presence of sin(theta) factors in the free energy function results in the values of an ODF f at the points corresponding to theta = 0 and theta = pi having no effect on the value of the discretized free energy.
-Note f (the vector of values defined at the grid points Pj) has a natural extension to a function defined for all theta in [0, pi]: see equation (2.8) in [B 1987]; and, when W(gamma) equals sin(gamma), by Theorem 1.2 or Lemma 3.1 in [B 1987] any ODF that is a
+When W(gamma) equals sin(gamma), by Theorem 1.2 or Lemma 3.1
+in [B 1987] any ODF that is a
 local minimum of the actual (not discretized) free energy function F will have (at least) 2 continuous derivatives